 Sabine’s current research focuses on microbial consortia involved in organic waste treatment processes.
 In this field, anammox bacteria (involved in wastewater treatment) and the biogas process are her two particular areas of focus.

-In 2010, Sabine attended the Special Interest Group Meeting on anaerobic fungi at the IMC 9 conference in Edinburgh.
+In 2010, Sabine attended the Special Interest Group Meeting on anaerobic fungi at the IMC 9 conference in Edinburgh, UK.
 Not only did she get in touch with key players in the field of anaerobic fungi there, but she also discovered her passion for this unusual group of fungi.
 A passion that has not left her since.

 Sabine’s first international anaerobic fungal project, together with the Czech Academy of Sciences (IAPG) and researcher Dr. Kateřina Fliegerová, set the basis for the establishment of anaerobic fungal research at her institute.
 A second project investigated the potential of anaerobic fungi to improve lignocellulosic biomass breakdown during biomethanation.
 During this project, she was a guest scientist at IAPG and in Gareth Griffith’s lab at IBERS in Aberystwyth University, UK.
 At IBERS, she assisted with the description of the genus Buwchfawromyces and deepened her anaerobic fungal knowledge base further.